Category Technology

 Profile picture for user Mike King

-Mike is Annertech's Director of Projects - among other things.
+Mike is Annertech's Director of Delivery, among other things.
 He joined Annertech in 2013, and has more than 25 years' experience in technical project management and consulting.